Singeetham Srinivasa Rao: Kannada cinema

 Srinivasa Rao was the executive director of the 1970 Kannada movie Samskara directed by Pattabhirama Reddy.
 It won the President's gold medal for National Film Award for Best Feature Film.
-Singeetam made his Kannada directorial debut with the 1982 blockbuster Haalu Jenu starring Rajkumar.
+Singeetham made his Kannada directorial debut with the 1982 blockbuster Haalu Jenu starring Rajkumar.
 He went on to direct six more Kannada blockbusters with Rajkumar - Chalisuva Modagalu (1982), Eradu Nakshatragalu (1983), Shravana Banthu (1984), Jwaalamukhi (1985), Bhagyada Lakshmi Baramma (1986) and Devatha Manushya (1988).
 Two of these were based on novels.
 He was selected to direct the historical Amoghavarsha Nrupathunga which was supposed to be Rajkumar's 200th movie but eventually dropped.
 However, he subsequently went on to direct Devatha Manushya (1988) which happened to be Rajkumar's 200th film.

-His other popular Kannada directorial films include Anand (1986) and Chiranjeevi Sudhakara (1988) apart from Ksheera Sagara (1992), Tuvvi Tuvvi Tuvvi (1999) and Makeup (2002) in the latter part of his career.
+His other popular Kannada directorial films include Anand (1986) and Chiranjeevi Sudhakar (1988) apart from Ksheera Sagara (1992), Tuvvi Tuvvi Tuvvi (1999) and Makeup (2002) in the latter part of his career.
 He co-wrote the screenplay for two Kannada movies produced by Rajkumar's banner that were not directed by him - Shruthi Seridaaga (1987) and Samyuktha (1988).
 He was also the script-writer of Belliyappa Bangarappa (1992).
 A disciple of legendary composer S. Rajeswara Rao, he has composed music for two Kannada films - Bhagyada Lakshmi Baramma and Samyuktha.

 Most of the films he directed in Kannada were produced by Parvathamma Rajkumar and all were critically and commercially successful.
 Of the seven films Srinivasa Rao directed with Rajkumar in lead roles, four movies were remade in Telugu.

-Singeetam's association with Rajkumar was a rare one where he not only directed cult classics and landmark movies but also co-wrote screenplay and composed music for movies produced by the actor even though they were not directed by him.
+Singeetham's association with Rajkumar was a rare one where he not only directed cult classics and landmark movies but also co-wrote screenplay and composed music for movies produced by the actor even though they were not directed by him.
 This stands as a testimony for the faith Rajkumar had in the abilities of Rao and the admiration Srinivasa had for Rajkumar.

-In 1988, when Rajkumar announced his desire to temporarily retire from acting, Singeetam decided to concentrate on Tamil movies where he mostly had Kamal Haasan in the lead roles.
+In 1988, when Rajkumar announced his desire to temporarily retire from acting, Singeetham decided to concentrate on Tamil movies where he mostly had Kamal Haasan in the lead roles.

 The Kannada Film Journalists Association has honoured Srinivasa Rao with a Special Biography.
 Srinivasa Rao received three Karnataka State Film Awards — two for Best Screenplay and one for Best movie.